nalipaz/home-assistant.github.io/source/_components/media_player.samsungtv.markdown

 - KU6300 - Shows in GUI but unable to control.
 - UE75H6400 - Shows in GUI but unable to control.
+- H6300AF - This model tested as not working, ALL H-Series models will not work since they only provide infrared and serial controls.
+It is possible that an EX-Link connection might work but untested.